How Common is Resident to Resident Conflicts/Abuse in Nursing Homes?

 Put special care in choosing a facility by observing how the patients are treated and monitored.
 Spend more than a few minutes walking the hall during your visit.
 Come back at different times over the same day.
 Extra time visiting will put a caregiver more at ease and, hopefully, lower the chance for abuse or aggression to happen to their loved ones.

-If you or someone who is close to you has been a victim of abuse or aggression in a nursing home and you aren't getting adequate resolution, call Rich Hitz at Carlson & Burnett for a free consultation to learn how to investigate and understand your legal rights.
-Call Rich at (402) 952-4179.
+If you or someone who is close to you has been a victim of abuse or aggression in a nursing home and you aren't getting adequate resolution, call (402) 810-8611 or contact us online the firm to schedule a consultation.